the Babylonian Zodiac

 Regardless of which deity was represented by the constellation Leo, the theme of the celestial lion were similar throughout the region.

-After taking a closer look, we can conclude that the ancients most likely associated Leo with: authority, conflict, consumption, creation (through destructive or transformative means), death, destruction, disease, divine protection, drought, exorcism, ferocity, fire, healing, heat, hunger, illness, indecision (see the story of Nergal and Ereshkigal), justice, law, love, lust, nature, offense, order, passion, power, protection, rage, righteousness, sex, strength, summer, and war.
+Authority, conflict, consumption, creation (through destructive or transformative means), death, destruction, disease, divine protection, drought, exorcism, ferocity, fire, healing, heat, hunger, illness, indecision (see the story of Nergal and Ereshkigal), justice, law, love, lust, nature, offense, order, passion, power, protection, rage, righteousness, sex, strength, summer, and war.

-Virgo – The Seed Furrow
+The Seed Furrow

 Most people familiar with the zodiac sign of Virgo recognize the constellation as “the Virgin.”
 Many of its associations reflect this word’s innocent connotations.
 Words like “shy,” “modest,” and “quiet,” are often used to describe people born under this Sign.